learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

 troubleshooting: you can even run `heroku run rails c` to open a Rails console on the server!

 You can now visit the site in the browser by running `heroku open`.
+Note that, because there is no root path (`'/'`) defined in our routes, you will see a Page Not Found error when the app opens.
 Navigate to the `/birds` endpoint and verify that you are able to see an array of JSON data for all the birds in the database.
-If you aren't able to, check out the troubleshooting section below, or the
-[troubleshooting guide on Heroku][troubleshooting guide on heroku].
+If you aren't able to, check out the troubleshooting section below, or the [troubleshooting guide on Heroku][troubleshooting guide on heroku].

 ## Adding New Features